lindreas/SlanttiBot/README.md

 # SlanttiBot

-Slanttibot is a Discord bot that searches terms and conditions for online casino games that are banned from playing with a bonus balance.
+SlanttiBot is a Discord bot that searches terms and conditions for online casino games that are banned from playing with a bonus balance.

 ### How to use SlanttiBot (command !help)